ldapjs/node-ldapjs/docs/guide.md

 problem.
 Want to back it to redis?
 Should be able to get some basics up in a day or two.

-Basically, the ldapjs philospohy is to deal with the "muck" of LDAP, and then get out of the way so you can just use the "good parts."
+Basically, the ldapjs philosophy is to deal with the "muck" of LDAP, and then get out of the way so you can just use the "good parts."

 # Ok, cool.
 Learn me some LDAP!